...

 • Change the paradigm.
 Examine your own assumptions and sociological patterns to uncover how they might be affecting your personal view of feminism.
 Read authors such as Mary Wollstonecraft and Bell Hooks, and follow male celebrities on social media who identify as feminists.

 • Make room.
-Actively advocate for diverse voices and pass the spotlight to women if you are in a position of power.
+Actively advocate for diverse voices and pass the spotlight to women in leadership positions.
 You don’t need to speak for women, but simply ensure they are heard by leveraging your male privilege.
 When more men contribute as feminists to the overall improvement of society and the workplace, the hot-button atmosphere will lessen, replaced by more discussion and enhanced understanding.

 • Take action.
 Whether you speak out against sexism when you see it or volunteer for tasks that are typically delegated to women at your office, taking action shows you are more than just a sympathetic ally.
 Such efforts help minimize the association of feminism with a specific gender and creates a more collaborative atmosphere